CollegeHound

 CollegeHound helps families keep college notes, visits, deadlines, and next steps organized in one college prep digital binder.
 It does not replace admissions offices or guarantee outcomes.
 It helps families keep track of what matters for each school and what the student has already done.

-The most helpful approach is not trying to impress every college in the same way.
-It is understanding which schools care, using official channels when they matter, and keeping the process organized.
+The most helpful approach is understanding which schools care, using official channels when they matter, and keeping notes organized.
+If your student is still building their college list, start there first.

 Frequently Asked Questions